mercadopago/devsite-docs/guides/instore-payments/qr-payments/introduction.en.md

 ---

-# Face-to-face payments with QR
+# Payments from QR code

 ----[mlb]----